hipe/tmx/test_support/doc/issues/029-the-expect-omnibus-and-narrative.md

 write something like this.

+## hook-outs

+### :#hook-out:1

+these "invocation strings" are an array of strings. they can be frozen but need not be - attempts to mutate will not be made to them. they can be thought of as equivalent to an array consisting of one element:
+`$PROGRAM_NAME` typically.

+## hook-ins

+### :hook-in:1

+this is used typically to reach a sub-action of a utility.

 (EDIT: the rest of this document is written in a shorthand form that will probably only be meaningful to the author, and probably only for a short time at that)